pgxman/pgxman/spec/extension.yaml.md

 ## `formats`

-- **Description**: Specifies the formats in which the built extension can be exported.
+- **Description**: Lists the formats in which the built extension can be packaged.
 Currently, only Debian packages (`deb`) are supported.
 - **Type**: List of strings
 - **Required**: No
 - **Supported Values**: `deb`